.png)

 Belize acceded to the Vienna Convention for the Protection of the Ozone Layer and the Montreal Protocol on Substances that Deplete the Ozone Layer on 6 June 1997.

-Presently, the execution of the Hydro Chlorofluorocarbons (HCFC) Phase-Out Management Plan (HPMP) monitors the consumption of Ozone Depleting Substances (ODS) through the importation of refrigerants mainly used in the refrigeration & air-conditioning sector.
+Presently, the execution of the Hydro Chlorofluorocarbons (HCFC) Phase-Out Management Plan (HPMP) monitors the consumption of Ozone-Depleting Substances (ODS) through the importation of refrigerants mainly used in the refrigeration and air-conditioning sector.

 Phase-Out HCFCs Schedule for Belize